-To enable a CDMI container to be qualified as a SIRF container, we need to add an Extension specification to CDMI that defines a new field for the capabilities object.
+To enable a CDMI container to be qualified as a SIRF container, it is necessary to add an Extension specification to CDMI that defines a new field for the capabilities object.
 This new field will say whether the cloud supports making a container SIRF-compliant and will point to the SIRF specification.